Probing Quarkyonic Matter in Neutron Stars with the Bayesian Nuclear-Physics Multi-Messenger Astrophysics Framework: Results

 The posterior of the radius of neutron stars as a function of mass is shown in Fig.~\ref{fig:mass_radius}.
 Within this quarkyonic-matter model, the radius of a $1.4M_\odot$ neutron star, $R_{1.4}$, is estimated to be $13.44^{+1.69}_{-1.54} (13.54^{+1.02}_{-1.04})$ km, at 95\% credibility, without (with) the inclusion of AT2017gfo; the kilonova observation significantly tightens the radius constraint.
 The extracted value for $R_{1.4}$ is higher than in previous estimations (e.g. Tab.
-1 in Ref.~\cite{Pang:2022rzc}), reflecting the difference of model-independent and model-dependent data analyses of neutron-star observations, as well as the absence of the constraint from chiral effective field theory at low densities~\cite{Tews:2018kmu}.
+1 in Ref.~\cite{Pang:2022rzc})\footnote{Please note that the NICER collaboration recently published a re-analysis of their observation of J0030+0451\cite{Vinciguerra:2023qxq}, which could influence the inferred properties of a canonical neutron star.}, reflecting the difference of model-independent and model-dependent data analyses of neutron-star observations, as well as the absence of the constraint from chiral effective field theory at low densities~\cite{Tews:2018kmu}.
 The latter also contributes to the wide posteriors on $\tilde{a}$ and $\tilde{b}$.